joncourt/kafka-connect-jdbc/docs/source_connector.rst

 Examples
 ~~~~~~~~

-The full set of configuration options are listed in the next section, but here we provide a few
+The full set of configuration options are listed in the next section, but here are a few
 template configurations that cover some common usage scenarios.

 Use a whitelist to limit changes to a subset of tables in a MySQL database, using ``id`` and